FREE SHIPPING on orders over $75 International: over $250

 Yixing

 Zisha clay is a mixture of kaolin, quartz, and mica.
 Plus, high content of iron oxide and a sandy texture.
-It requires a long time to prepare the clay, and the recipe was originally regarded as a trade secret.
 The typical firing temperature is between 1100 – 1200 °C.

 There are a few types of Yixing clay (ZiSha):